mtgjson/mtgjson-website/CONTRIBUTING.md

   - Frontmatter is written in JSON (with strings).
   - Markdown is written to specification.
   - Vue component are pseudo-imported by placing them in a Vue component in template syntax.
-  - Plugins are provided by the Vuepress community and can add syntactical sugar to rendering elements.
+  - Plugins are provided by the VuePress community and can add syntactical sugar to rendering elements.

 ### Using Frontmatter
 Frontmatter is config that begins each markdown file to configuration a few things about that "route".
 Such configuration is HTML Head data, Vue component data and state, and Plugin configuration.

-You can also change configuration of Vuepress by overwriting variables within the front matter.
+You can also change configuration of VuePress by overwriting variables within the front matter.

 > Remember: Frontmatter goes at the top of any Markdown file.